SHUR1K-N/MeetNinja-Google-Meet-Bot/README.md

 ## Note
 1. Make sure you do not close the generated web browser window until all your Meets are attended

-2. Make sure you do not input the start time with leading zeros like `08 30` (Eight Thirty AM).
-The correct format is simply `8 30`.
-This, however, does not apply to zero by itself, so `8 0` (Eight AM) would work just fine

-3. There is *deliberately* no Headless Mode (at the moment) due to complications arising from exiting MeetNinja while a Meet is still active (such as the Meet not ending and you being a part of the Meet unknowingly till the end of time)
+2. There is *deliberately* no Headless Mode (at the moment) due to potential complications arising from exiting MeetNinja while a Meet is still active (such as the Meet not ending and you being a part of the Meet unknowingly till the end of time)

-4. Although you may abort the process at any stage or time by pressing CTRL + C from within the MeetNinja console / terminal window, it is not advised to do this from within an active Meet (for reasons similar to the previous point)
+3. Although you may abort the process at any stage or time by pressing CTRL + C from within the MeetNinja console / terminal window, it is not advised to do so from within an active Meet (for reasons similar to the previous point)

 ## Dependencies to PIP-Install
 - **selenium** (for Chrome-based automation)